 If you're still unsure about using a single page resume format, that's okay.
 You aren't the only one.
 In this section we'll put some common doubts to rest so you can feel comfortable sending a fresh new resume to that coveted job opportunity.

 1. Can I Fit My Work Experience on a Single Page Resume?

 This is a common question for those on the job hunt that have spent years in the workforce.
 It may seem like a near impossible challenge to fit ten or more years of experience on a resume with a one page format.

 The key lies in consolidating and editing.
-Find the overlap between skills and accomplishments between your previous positions and combine them into a single section.
+Find the overlap between skills and accomplishments between your previous positions.
+Then combine them into a single section.

 Also remove old and irrelevant positions (number eight on this Forbes list).
 This saves space and is easier to read.
 There are also plenty of one page resumes for experienced candidates available for download.

 We've got more design and formatting tips that'll help you keep your resume at one page: